edgexfoundry/edgex-docs/docs_src/security/Ch-Secure-MessageBus.md

 Additional add-on services that require `Secure MessageBus` access (App and/or Device services) need to follow the steps outline in the [Configuring Add-On Services for Security](Ch-Configuring-Add-On-Services.md) section.

-!!!
-Note
-     `Secure MQTT MessageBus` capability does not exist .
-This will be a future enhancement.